 It is important to remain comfortable during your hospital stay with mild pain (3 or lower on the pain scale).
 Do NOT wait until the pain is severe (6 or higher) before you tell staff you are experiencing pain.
 When you report pain or ask for medication, the nurse will give it as often as prescribed by your doctor.
 It is important to inform your health care team about any previous history of medication use for pain.
 Tell your nurse if the medication does not improve your pain.

 When given as prescribed, pain medications are safe and effective for treating painful syndromes and post-operative pain.
 Pain medications are rarely addictive when given in this manner.
 Taking pain medication prior to walking or exercising with physical therapy can make the activity easier and may even speed your recovery time.
 If side effects should occur, other treatment options can be considered to address them.

 Pain Management Team

-For times when pain is difficult to manage or not responding to prescribed medication, Tampa General Hospital’s Pain Management Team can be called to provide a consultation and follow-up care for adult and pediatric inpatients with acute and chronic pain conditions.
+For times when pain is difficult to manage or not responding to prescribed medication, Tampa General Hospital’s Pain Management Team can be called to provide a consultation and follow-up care for adult and pediatric inpatients (patients who stay at the hospital while under treatment) with acute and chronic pain conditions.
 Team members work with you and health care staff in all departments of the hospital to make sure you are comfortable.
 Consults with the Pain Management Team can be requested by your health care team at any time.